 - Consequences of infection include bacterial infections, dehydration, and brain inflammation.
 Death may occur in about 10% of cases.

-- Live in forested areas
+- Living in forested areas

-- Handle or consume bush meat
+- Handling or consuming bush meat

 Consequences of Infection